WifiGuyWill/Aruba-AP-Dual-Uplink-ClearPass-Script/README.md

+# Dual Uplink AP Automation for ClearPass
-# Aruba script to auto update the endpoints database in ClearPass with Aruba AP secondary (ETH1) hardware info
+This script auto updates endpoints database in ClearPass with Aruba AP secondary (ETH1) MAC-Address with data pulled from Aruba Activate.

 ```
  % python3 main.py